crlandsc/Music-Genre-Classification-Using-Convolutional-Neural-Networks/README.md

 - This "Mel-scale' can be summarized with Mel Frequency Cepstral Coefficients (MFCCs).
 - This is used in many machine learning cases because it filters the data more closely to how humans hear and it provides a better format of the data for the algorithm to learn on.
 - Additionally, the resolution can be drastically reduced and still retain important information.
 This can be thought of as a form of compressing the audio data.
-- Below is a much higher resolution Mel-spectrogram than will be used in the model
+- Below is a much higher resolution Mel-spectrogram than will be used in the model.

 ![Mel Spectrogram](images/mel-spectrogram.png)